-At The Outdoors School we are committed to keeping our learners safe.
-Every child has the right to feel safe no matter who they are or what their circumstances.
+At The Outdoors School, we are committed to keeping our learners safe.
+Every child has the right to feel safe no matter who they are and their circumstances.

 Safeguarding and promoting the welfare of children is everyone’s responsibility.
 Everyone who comes into contact with children and their families and carers has a role to play in safeguarding children.
 In order to fulfil this responsibility effectively, all professionals should make sure their approach is child centred.
 This means that they should consider, at all times, what is in the best interests of the child.

 Deputy Designated Safeguarding Leads: Deb Ley, Lee Smith, Adrian Roberts and Beverley Garland